loganfarrow/Grabby/README.md

 # Grabby
 Grabby is a modern screenshot utility made to capture screenshots and automatically extract text from them using either Python Tesseract or the Google Vision API.
 In addition, it includes a unique history storage feature and maintains functionality when minimized.
+It uses a simple settings file and is meant to be lightweight.

 # Features
 * Text Extraction: Grabby can take screenshots with a built-in capture function and push the text to your clipboard.